toppa/Shashin/readme.txt

 **Installation of [Toppa Plugin Libraries for WordPress](http://wordpress.org/extend/plugins/toppa-plugin-libraries-for-wordpress/) is required.
 Please download and activate it before installing Shashin.**

-**What's new in Shashin 3.1.5**
+**What's new in Shashin 3.2**

-* Improved installation and activation process (manual re-activation is no longer needed)
-* Ability to disable Shashin's Fancybox if you already have your own Fancybox installed
-* Improvements to album synchronizing, for handling slow connections and servers with misconfigured SSL settings (which is surprisingly common)
+* More user friendly UI for adding albums, photos, and videos (uses jQuery tabs menu)
+* Accepts Google+ URLs for adding albums

 **Overview**